 Transcreation puts the focus on the purpose and intention of a text rather than its exact wording.
-You give the translator a creative license.
+You give the translator a creative license so they can craft a creative Dutch translation.

 By writing, adding, eliminating and/or rewording text, the translator is able to transmit the intended message effectively while retaining the essentials of the original.

 Translation or Transcreation?

-By transcreating your copy you can stand out from the competition.
+By transcreating your English copy into Dutch you can stand out from the competition.
 Transcreation of marketing materials is a useful approach in the following cases:

-I provide one or two alternative translations for your company motto, slogan or product-specific tagline, and a creative rationale and back translation for each option.
+I provide one or two alternative Dutch translations for your company motto, slogan or product-specific tagline, and a creative rationale and back translation for each option.

 Your copy contains culture-specific elements that would…